Subscribe to Our Newsletter

 AB 1433 built on existing state and federal requirements for campus and law enforcement collaboration.
 California law already required postsecondary institutions to enter into written agreements with local law enforcement agencies.
 The federal Clery Act also requires campus officials to contact local law enforcement to obtain accurate statistics about crimes reported on or near campus.

-With Attorney General Harris’s leadership, DOJ expanded its groundbreaking Rapid DNA Service program.
-Under the program, forensic hospital personnel collect body swabs from the assailant and send standard rape kits to the DOJ's DNA Laboratory in Richmond for processing and DNA typing.
+DOJ has expanded its groundbreaking Rapid DNA Service program.
+Under the program, forensic hospital personnel collect body swabs from the assailant and send standard sexual assault evidence kits to the DOJ's DNA Laboratory in Richmond for processing and DNA typing.
 Within 15 working days, the evidence is imported into the CAL-DNA Data Bank and compared to more than 1.9 million offenders in California and 9.5 million offenders nationwide.
 In 2014, the program received the U.S. Department of Justice's Award for Professional Innovation in Victim Services.

-In a related action, Attorney General Harris prioritized clearing the backlog of analyzing DNA crime scene evidence.
+The Office of the Attorney General prioritized clearing the backlog of analyzing DNA crime scene evidence.
 The DOJ's Bureau of Forensic Services accomplished that goal through improved processes that resulted in DOJ labs turning around DNA analysis within a shortened timeframe – 30 to 90 days.

-In September 2015, Attorney General Harris announced that the DOJ had been selected as an awardee of the Manhattan District Attorney's Initiative to eliminate backlogs of untested rape kits.
+In September 2015, Attorney General's Office announced that the DOJ had been selected as an awardee of the Manhattan District Attorney's Initiative to eliminate backlogs of untested sexual assault evidence kits.
 The DOJ's Rapid DNA Service Team will receive $1.6 million over two years to test sexual assault evidence kits.
 The California Department of Justice is one of 32 agencies in 20 states to receive a grant.
 The DOJ currently assists 46 of the state's 58 counties in DNA analysis of sexual assault kits.